rdsaunders/rdsaunders/_posts/2019-11-08-lack-of-default-tab-focus-in-firefox-safari.md

 As a long time Chrome user I hadn't had experienced this problem as Tab focus simply worked.
 But as I've been testing our components for accessibility I needed to find out why this was happening.

 It turns out Firefox is honouring the focus behaviour of the OS.
 This behaviour is set by a preference called Use keyboard navigation to move focus between controls.
 Its a checkbox I didn't know about, or have switched on.

 You can find it in System Preferences.

-- Goto System Preferences
+* Goto System Preferences
-- Select Keyboard
+* Select Keyboard
-- Switch to the Shortcuts pane
+* Switch to the Shortcuts pane
-- And you need to place a check in the *Use keyboard navigation to move focus between controls.*
+* And you need to place a check in the _Use keyboard navigation to move focus between controls._

-## But that's not all, you need to configure Firefox too.
+## You'll need to configure Firefox too

 So it also turns out that in Mac OS you need to configure Firefox to set what elements should receive tab focus.
 If you don’t set this you’ll only get tab focus on text fields.

 1. In Firefox, type "about:config" in the URL bar.
 2. By default there is no Preference called [accessibility.tabfocus](https://developer.mozilla.org/en-US/docs/Mozilla/Preferences/Preference_reference/accessibility.tabfocus) on the mac so you'll have to create one.
 3. Right click in the window and select New, then "integer" from the context menu
-4. Give it the preference name *accessibility.tabfocus* and then set the value to 7.
+4. Give it the preference name _accessibility.tabfocus_ and then set the value to 7.

 A value of 7 will give tab focus to all elements on a page, links, linked images and all form elements.
 This is the default behaviour in Windows.

 ## Safari

 It’s worth noting a similar property also exists in Safari.

 Tab focus is only given to button elements.
-For links to get focus you’ll need to enable the *Press Tab to highlight each item on a web page* property in Safaris preferences.
-Head over to *Preferences* > *Advanced* > *Accessibility* to find it.
+For links to get focus you’ll need to enable the _Press Tab to highlight each item on a web page_ property in Safaris preferences.
+Head over to _Preferences_ > _Advanced_ > _Accessibility_ to find it.

 So there you are, if you've switched from Chrome hopefully that little annoyance can now be resolved.